-What will the trial cost PRF?
+How did PRF fund the trial?
 Thanks to the support of thousands, we were able to raise all the funds necessary to cover the trial costs, including clinical testing, translators, staff, travel, food and lodging expenses for the 28 families from 16 countries who came to Boston every four months for two years.
 Our heartfelt gratitude goes out to everyone who contributed their “time, talents and treasure” to make this incredible achievement possible, and of course to all the courageous families who participated.

-The Progeria Research Foundation and Children’s Hospital Boston are once again partnering to conduct a second clinical trial for children with Progeria.
-This exciting and much larger trial includes 45 children from 24 different countries!
+The Progeria Research Foundation and Children’s Hospital Boston are once again partnering to conduct a new clinical trial for children with Progeria.
+This much larger trial includes 45 children from 24 different countries!

-Summary: Researchers have identified two additional drugs that, when used in combination with the current FTI drug being tested, may provide an even more effective treatment for children with Progeria than FTI’s alone.
+Summary: Researchers have identified two additional drugs that, when used in combination with the current FTI drug being tested (lonafarnib), may provide an even more effective treatment for children with Progeria than FTI’s alone.
 Pravastatin and zoledronate were added to the current treatment with lonafarnib.

 Goal: If the three drugs administered in this trial can effectively block this farnesyl group attachment, then progerin may be “paralyzed” and Progeria may be improved even more than it is with the lonafarnib alone.
 The hope is that the drugs will work as partners, to complement each other so that the progerin protein is affected more by combining the three drugs.

-Who Will Enroll In The Triple Drug Trial?
+Who is Enrolled In The Triple Drug Trial?

-The Feasibility Trial: The team has already conducted a mini-trial for 5 children with Progeria.
-The short, one month “feasibility” trial, asked whether the three-drug combination would be well-tolerated, prior to embarking on a larger international trial.
+The Feasibility Trial: The team conducted a mini-trial for 5 children with Progeria.
+The short, one month “feasibility” trial asked whether the three-drug combination would be well-tolerated, prior to embarking on a larger international trial.
 Side effects were acceptable, and the team has moved ahead to the larger efficacy trial.

 The Efficacy Trial: 45 children have enrolled in this trial, from 24 different countries, speaking 17 different languages.
-This includes children participating in the FTI-only trial, the 5 in the feasibility trial, and other children that were either too young to participate in the first trial or children that we discovered during the first clinical trial.
+This includes children participating in the FTI-only trial, the 5 participants in the feasibility trial, and other children that were either too young to participate in the first trial or children that we discovered during the first clinical trial (after enrollment had ended).
 Children enrolled in the FTI-only trial had the opportunity to enroll in the triple trial when they participated in their last visit for the current trial.
 This allowed those children to continue taking FTI without any missed doses.

 The Treatment/Progeria Relationship